b-around/jobs-autoscale-demo/README.md

 ### (OPTIONAL) Testing all modules locally
-Follow the steps beow if you want to test the app locally on a developer machine using podman and prior to deploying into an OpenShift cluster
+Follow the steps below if you want to test the app locally on a developer machine using podman and prior to deploying into an OpenShift cluster

 1. Start up the api module attached to the podman demo-net network
 ```